official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 persisted throughout the post‑conflict period.
 They included poor

-124
+inter‑departmental co‑ordination, inadequate civilian military co‑operation and

-The Report of the Iraq Inquiryinter‑departmental co‑ordination, inadequate civilian military co‑operation and a failure to use resources coherently.
+a failure to use resources coherently.

 •  An unstable and insecure environment made it increasingly difficult to make